ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Customising Content Type header

-Ktor automatically looks up the content type of a file based on its extension and set the appropriate `Content-Type` header.
+Ktor automatically looks up the content type of a file based on its extension and sets the appropriate `Content-Type` header.
 The list of supported MIME types is defined in the `mimelist.csv` resource file located in `ktor-server-core` artifact.